 Article Translations: (Spanish)

-About the Heart and Circulatory System
+What Does the Circulatory System Do?

 - The pulmonary circulation is a short loop from the heart to the lungs and back again.